OpenBuddy/OpenBuddy/README.md

 More of our models can be found at: https://ollama.com/openbuddy

-## High-concurrency inference using vllm in Linux + CUDA environment
+## High-concurrency Inference using `vllm` in Linux + CUDA GPU environment

-Models from v21 and later are defined in `tokenizer_config.json` with the prompt format, and can be directly deployed with `vllm` for services similar to OpenAI's API.
+Starting form v21, OpenBuddy models have their prompt formats defined in the `tokenizer_config.json` file, allowing for direct deployment using `vllm` to provide an OpenAI-compatible API service.

 For more information, please refer to the [vllm documentation](https://docs.vllm.ai/en/latest/serving/openai_compatible_server.html).

-vllm is more suitable for high concurrency, multiple users, long context and other scenarios.
-Through technologies such as FP8 KV Cache, the concurrency and long text performance of vllm can be further improved. vllm currently only supports the Linux operating system and usually requires a CUDA GPU.
+`vllm` is more suitable for high concurrency, multiple users, long context and other scenarios.
+Through technologies such as `FP8 KV Cache`, the concurrency and long text performance can be further improved. `vllm` currently only supports the Linux operating system and usually requires a CUDA GPU.

 ## Disclaimer